 The Hemingway Daiquiri is a classic everywhere but holds special meaning for those who know of Ernest Hemingway’s connection to Northern Michigan.
-Get the cocktail recipe below.

-It is well known that Ernest Hemingway spent childhood summers at Windemere, on Walloon Lake in Northern Michigan.
+It is well known that Ernest Hemingway spent his childhood summers at Windemere, on Walloon Lake in Northern Michigan.
 It’s also common knowledge that the famed 20th-century writer went on to become a heavy drinker in later years.
-But did you know there is a classic cocktail named for the notorious novelist?
+But did you know there is a classic cocktail named after the notorious novelist?

 According to biographer A. E. Hotchner, Hemingway frequented a Havana bar called El Floridita, where bartender Constantino Ribalaigua would make the Nobel laureate a goblet of lime juice, grapefruit juice, a scant splash of maraschino liqueur and a whopping two-and-a-half jiggers of rum.
 This original, dubbed a Papa Doble, was “sour to the point of undrinkability,” writes Dale DeGroff in “The Essential Cocktail.”
 Over the decades, DeGroff and others have better balanced the original, creating a classic that is now known as the Hemingway Daiquiri.
 Some add a dash of simple syrup, but doing so makes it less, well, Hemingway—the author avoided sugar.